 Whether you celebrate any of the winter holidays or not, the fall/winter season can be especially challenging for those of us with chronic illness.
-People are busier and crankier, maybe even the ones we rely on for support, and doctors' offices are crazier as people try to use up their flexible spending accounts and paid time off balances to do all the doctor’s appointments they’ve been putting off all year.
+People are busier and crankier, maybe even the ones we rely on for support.
+Doctors' offices are crazier as people try to use up their flexible spending accounts and paid time off balances to do all the doctor’s appointments they’ve been putting off all year.
 For those of us on special diets, we may find that everywhere we turn there is special food we can’t enjoy.
 SO MUCH OFF-LIMITS FOOD!

 So what is a spoonie to do to find some holiday cheer in all the madness?